 Clinician Researcher Academy

-The QIMR Berghofer-Royal Brisbane and Women’s Hospital Clinician Researcher Academy supports the development and coordination of research collaborations, and the career development, professional development, academic training and mentorship of clinician researchers.
+The QIMR Berghofer-Royal Brisbane and Women’s Hospital (RBWH) Clinician Researcher Academy supports the development and coordination of research collaborations, and the career development, professional development, academic training and mentorship of clinician researchers.

 How are we achieving this?

-Why is this important?
+Why is clinical research important?

-Research and innovation are critical for a high-performing health system, to ensure the future health and wellbeing of Queenslanders.
 Clinician researchers have a key role in bridging the gap between clinical practice and research, driving the application of new discoveries to real-world healthcare settings.

 What are our focus areas?